 The first of our under deck patio ideas is to add cushioned furniture.
 No, we’re not talking about sofas and recliners.
 We’re talking about outdoor patio furniture that can have waterproof cushions tied onto it.

 There are all sorts of cushioned outdoor furniture available, from chairs to footrests to benches to porch swings and more.
-Search online and in your local department store, and you should be able to find everything you need.
+Search online and in your local department store, and you should be able to find everything you need for your under deck ideas.

 Once you’ve gathered your outdoor furniture under your deck, you’ll have a great spot to relax, congregate, sleep, and even watch the sunset.